 No. The executor typically provides notice to all heirs via mail.
 From there, the family may choose to have the will read aloud during a gathering, but there is no requirement to do so.
 Once the will goes through probate, it becomes a public document.
 This means that anyone may access or read it, not just the heirs named in the will or the decedent’s attorney.

 Yes, this is part of the reason for the probate process.
-To do so, you must have valid legal grounds and file t appropriate paperwork with the court.
+To do so, you must have valid legal grounds and file the appropriate paperwork with the court.
 Grounds include duress, fraud, undue influence, and incapacity.